tanjeetsarkar/radio-g/SETUP.md

 # Verify you're in the right directory
 ls -la
-# Should see: config/, services/, frontend/, docker-compose.yml, etc.
+# Should see: config/, services/, frontend/, docker compose.yml, etc.
 ```

 ### Step 2: Python Environment Setup with uv